skier921/Detecting-and-Mitigating-Malicious-Manipulations-in-Satellite-Imagery/README.md

 ### `03_results/`
-Stores the raw output from the experiments, including detection accuracy metrics, logs, and intermediate data for analysis.
+Stores the raw output from the experiments: including detection accuracy metrics, logs, and intermediate data for analysis.

 ### `04_graphs/`
 Houses all visual outputs, such as plots and graphs, illustrating the effectiveness of watermarking and manipulation detection methodologies.